2 Corinthians

 Confidence

 These are not confident times and so insecurity is rife.
 We see the world in turmoil.
-We are totally debilitated by terrorism, constantly fearing the worst.
+We are totally debilitated by the present financial storm and terrorism, constantly fearing the worst.
 We see our nation drifting away from Christian values.
 We are unsure of the capacity of government to handle practical matters such as health and education, let alone matters of ethics.
-We see our church in decline.
+We see the institutional church in decline.
 We see a loss of confidence in the shapes of the past.
 For example, even in the church we have set aside nearly all the children's choruses of our childhood, along with the great hymns of praise, and replaced them with dumbed down, banal reflections of pop culture.
 We worry for our own personal welfare and that of our children and grandchildren.
 Naturally, within this "melancholy" our personal faith takes on an air of insecurity.

 i] A believer is separated from Christ by their earthly existence, v6.